mcheiva/workshop-dds/cpp/exercises/07/README.md

 * Accept console input via arrow keys; parse into `dir_x`/`dir_y` movement.
 * Use Space to send `WeaponCommand`.
 * Use Tab (or similar) to cycle `WeaponType` for `WeaponCommand`.
 * Avoid spamming commands.
 The game uses a single processing thread for all incoming commands; I didn't do any further performance optimizations, so help keep it responsive for everyone.

+## IDL Setup (Required Before Building)
+Add both command types (`MoveCommand` and `WeaponCommand`) to your local IDL development directory and update the build configuration so your project generates and picks up the new types.

+- If you are using the C++ Conan/CMake project:
+    - Place two new `.idl` files (or one containing both structs) in `idls/idls/`.
+    - Edit `idls/idls/CMakeLists.txt`:
+        - Add your files to `IDL_FILES`.
+        - Add the corresponding generated sources to `ALL_GENERATED_FILES` (e.g., `<YourIdl>PubSubTypes.cxx`, `<YourIdl>TypeObjectSupport.cxx`).
+    - Rebuild so fastddsgen generates the C++ types.

+- If you are using the MSVC style project:
+    - Place the `.idl` files in the `msvc/IDL/idls/` directory.
+    - Run `build_idls.bat` in `msvc/IDL/` to generate and copy the types into the solution.

+- If you are using the C# track:
+    - Place the `.idl` files in `csharp/IDL/idl/`.
+    - Run `build_idls.bat` in `csharp/IDL/` to generate C++ types and the C# bindings (namespaced with `IDL.`).

+Once the IDLs are added and the build scripts updated, rebuild so the generated `PubSubTypes` are available to your service.
+Then implement the publishers using the generated types under the `EIVA::Game` namespace.